 Wrapping your hair up in a silk or satin scarf can also offer the same benefits as the above pillowcase, and can be a very cost effective as many used clothing stores have these on hand!
 You can wrap the scarf all the way around your head, either loose, braided or in the pineapple.
 This is great if you want more protection of your hairline or edges, as it shouldn't rub your hair, even if you do move at night.
 Some people find that the scarf may shift of fall off, if you move around while you're sleeping, we recommend the silk pillowcase.

 3. Braiding hair at night

 For those with wavy or straight hair patterns, braiding can be a great way to keep your hair pulled back without compromising its integrity.
 The key here is that the tension is spread out and not concentrated in one area of the scalp.
-One loose braid with a gentle tie or scrunchie on the end is perfect, and when paired with the proper pillowcase, your hair will be perfectly protected!
+One loose braid with a scrunchie on the end is perfect, and when paired with the proper pillowcase, your hair will be perfectly protected!
 Since this isn't for styling purposes, don't worry if it's messy with stray hairs.

 Bonus, add a spritz of sea salt spray and wake up to beachy waves!